hongliangduan/HighFold3/README.md

 The architecture includes two sub-models: HighFold3-Linear for linear peptides and HighFold3-Cyclic for cyclic peptides, enabling tailored predictions based on peptide type.

 **Installation :**
-Refer to the conda version of AlphaFold3 installation, and replace the feature files.
+Refer to the conda version of AlphaFold3 installation, and replace the feature files by highfold3/model.

 **Usage :**
 db_dir=af3_db_path

 --model_dir=models_path